kaanersoy/gifator/README.md

 # Gifator | GIF Chat App!

-Allows to you messaging with your friends only using GIFs
+It allows you to chat with your friends using only GIFs.

 ## TODO List